sapphyrus/master-guide/introduction/terminology-of-csgo-cheating.md

 * P2C - Cheat software that requires the user to pay for it.
 * F2C - Cheat software that don't requires the user to pay for it.
 * Paste - Cheats that use code which isn't written by them.
 However most of them behave quite bad and the chances of getting detected by anti-cheat software are very high.
 Also some scammers would use them as a base to scam people.
 However people also use this term in order to insult a cheat provider.
-* Crack - Cheats that used to be paid but now being accessible for free because of a vulnerability found in their security.
+* Crack - A single version of a cheat that gets its security removed and released to the public for free by another developer.
+Cracks are usually not updated and break / get detected very quickly (OTC being a notable exception).
 * Config - The configuration for the cheat.
 Most of the cheats in CS:GO provide a lot of features for the user to set up.
 A configuration file allows the user to load up pre-configurated settings to the cheat, reduces the time to set up the cheat all over again.
-* Lua/js - Some cheat providers also allow their community to create some scripts in order to let the cheat behave how the user-wanted.
-This could allow the user to make the cheat more flexible.
+* Lua/JS - Some cheat providers also allow their community to create scripts in order to extend the cheat and let it behave how the user wants.
+This allows the user to make the cheat more flexible.
 Most of the scripts are written in [Lua](https://www.lua.org/), however some cheat providers provide a [JavaScript](https://en.wikipedia.org/wiki/JavaScript) API, therefore there are also scripts are written in JavaScript \(JS for short\).

 ## Cheating styles

 * Closet - Cheaters who tries to hide up their cheat to a maximum level in order to not get called out from other people.
 Mostly they will only turn on a few features, such as only toggle up a little bit of aim-assist, or a high smooth value of legit aimbot, sometimes they will also toggle up airstrafe and auto bunnyhop.
 * Legit - Which is similar to a closet cheater, who tries to play like a normal player.
 However the difference with closet cheaters are they will turn on more features compared to closet cheaters, such as ESP.
-* Blatant - Cheaters who turns on features that other players will notice that the cheater is cheating such as triggerbot, esp, or somteimes rage aimbot.
+* Blatant - Cheaters who turns on features that other players will notice that the cheater is cheating such as triggerbot, esp, or sometimes rage aimbot.
 They will have a higher chance of getting banned.
+* Semi-Rage - Cheaters who deliberately try and play against other cheaters in Matchmaking while still looking legit enough to not get Overwatch banned.
+They will usually use more legit versions of rage features such as Legit Anti-Aim and a low FOV rage aimbot.
 * Rage - Cheaters will turn on most of the features that the cheat has available in order to win a match by any cost, such as Anti-Aim, rage aimbot, esp, etc. Mostly they will receive a ban in a day or in a week, depends on how long overwatch takes or the cheat gets detected by the anti-cheat software.

 ## In game